Laying the foundations Video

 Inside Housing looks back at what was happening in the sector this week 10, 20 and 30 years ago

-In a new series of nostalgia pieces, Gavriel Hollander takes a look at what was happening in the sector five, 15 and 25 years ago this week
+Inside Housing looks back at what was happening in the sector this week five, 15 and 25 years ago

 Services for male victims of domestic abuse are thin on the ground, and council budget cuts are about to make the situation worse.
 Keith Cooper reports